Purpose & Scope

 This policy is a framework for complying with our legal obligations to prevent harassment (including sexual harassment), bullying and discrimination.

-It is designed to educate all users on what behaviour is expected of them and their colleagues in the course of their work, as well as behaviour that will not be tolerated.
+It is designed to educate all users on what behaviour is expected of them and all Hireup’s users during the course of providing or accessing support , as well as behaviour that will not be tolerated.
+Everyone involved in the workplace has health and safety duties.

-This policy is to be read in conjunction with Hireup’s Code of Conduct and the NDIS Code of Conduct.
+This policy is to be read in conjunction with Hireup’s Code of Conduct, the NDIS Code of Conduct and SafeWork’s Work health and safety guidance for NDIS participants.

 Principles

-We hold strong beliefs about how people should be treated and supported in the workplace.
+We hold strong beliefs about how people should be treated and supported in the workplace and when accessing support through Hireup.
 This policy is an important instrument in supporting us to uphold these values by offering a set of guidelines about how to act, treat each other and conduct ourselves.

 Hireup is an equal opportunity employer.
 We strive to create a safe, fair and enjoyable workplace for all.

 All Hireup employees have a right to work in a safe and non-threatening environment.
-Hireup will not tolerate any unlawful harassment, bullying, discrimination or victimisation in the workplace, including during any Hireup booking or during any work-related functions or events.
+Hireup will not tolerate any unlawful harassment, bullying, discrimination or victimisation in the workplace, including during any Hireup booking, through the Hireup platform or during any work-related functions or events.

 Hireup values workplace respect and dignity and strives to achieve a workplace where everyone is treated fairly and with courtesy, and this policy relies upon these values.

 Anyone who observes or is otherwise aware of behaviour which they believe to be in breach of this policy is encouraged to report this through Hireup’s reporting processes.
-More information on the reporting process can be found in our incident report process.
+More information can be found in our incident report process.

-When establishing if harassment, sexual harassment or bullying has occured, it is based on how the behaviour was reasonably percieved by the person subject to it (and not the intent of the person behaving in that manner), keeping in mind that a ‘reasonable person’ must have anticipated that the conduct would cause a person to be offended, humiliated or intimidated.
+When establishing if harassment, sexual harassment or bullying has occurred, it is based on how the behaviour was reasonably perceived by the person subjected to it (and not the intent of the person behaving in that manner), keeping in mind that a ‘reasonable person’ must have anticipated that the conduct would cause a person to be offended, humiliated or intimidated.

 Application of choice and control

 It is important for Hireup to uphold the NDIS’s crucial tenet of choice and control, which allows persons with disabilities to remain in charge of how their supports are to be provided.
 This policy does not intend to infringe on those values.
-For example, a client may only feel comfortable working with a particular gender and this may be considered reasonable exercise of choice and control and not in breach of this policy.
+For example, a female Client may only feel comfortable receiving support from a female Support Worker for personal care.
+This would be an exercise of choice and control and not in breach of this policy.

 Legislative context: